hdinsight/hdinsight.github.io/spark/unable-to-resolve-RDD-Pipe.md

+## Issue: ##
-Issue: Getting file not found error with a scala app calling RDD.pipe API
+Getting file not found error with a scala app calling RDD.pipe API

+## Problem description: ##
-Problem description:  R Script can be called from within a scala code as detailed below.
+R Script called from within a scala code as detailed below fails to locate the script file on Driver.

 ```
 val spark = SparkSession